Beyond Autistic Burnout

 I was already upset at wasting so many years struggling, barely functioning, and always on the brink of collapse (or over the edge, in bed for long stretches).
 I didn’t want to waste any more time.

-Now, I’ve forgiven myself for all of that time, and I don’t feel like it was wasted, but still, I didn’t want it to be like that any longer.
+Now, I’ve forgiven myself for all of that time, and I no longer feel like it was wasted, but still, I didn’t want it to be like that any longer.

 My motivation at the time was strong, but it wasn’t very active.
 I didn’t have enough energy for it to be very active, but I used every little bit of energy that I had towards making things better.
 And over time, that worked.